ENCCS/materials-for-max-coe-enccs-workshop-2022/Day-1/ex3-omp/README.md

 EXERCISE 3 - MPI + OpenMP parallelization
 ===============================================

-Find out how to best exploit the available CPU resources, by playing with the MPI-related parameters (number of tasks, npools) toghether with the number of threads.
+Find out how to best exploit the available CPU resources, by playing with the MPI-related parameters (number of tasks, npools) together with the number of threads.
 Use the batch file 'ex3-omp.slurm' to submit your jobs (modify it at your convenience).
 Hints: